Thunderstorm asthma

 - Australian Pollen Allergen Partnership, which shares pollen count in some cities

-- AirRater app, which links your symptoms to weather conditions, including pollen counts, and can notify you of triggers
+- AirRater app, which links your symptoms to weather conditions, like pollen counts, and can notify you of triggers

-If a thunderstorm is approaching and it's a high pollen count day:
+If a thunderstorm is approaching and it's a high pollen count day, you can:

-- If an air conditioner is on, set it to recirculate air.
+- turn off your air conditioner, or set it to recirculate air

 Face masks don't protect you against the tiny particles that cause thunderstorm asthma.